Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 Student Loan Forgiveness Programs for Lawyers

-Surprisingly, there are a large number of student loan programs to help lawyers out.
-Many of these programs are called Loan Repayment Assistance Programs or LRAPs for short.
-Most student loan help for lawyers targets those working in the public interest, such as prosecutors and public defenders.
-However, a broad cross-section of attorneys might qualify for some programs.
+There are a surprising number of student loan assistance programs designed specifically for lawyers.
+Most student loan assistance for lawyers targets those working in public interest roles, such as prosecutors and public defenders.
+However, there are some programs that offer assistance to a broad cross-section of attorneys.
+Here’s an overview of some key programs and opportunities:

-Many law schools offer programs to help graduates working in public service make student loan payments.
+Many law schools offer student loan repayment assistance to their graduates who are working in public service.

-The quality of these LRAPs varies from school to school.
-If there is any pattern, the higher-tier, highly-regarded schools seem to have the most robust repayment assistance.
-However, each school is different, and the terms seem to be unique to each school.
+The availability and quality of these LRAPs varies from school to school.
+If there is any pattern, the higher-tier (more highly-funded) schools seem to provide the most robust repayment assistance.
+However, each school is different, and the terms are unique to each school.

 The John R. Justice Student Loan Repayment Program

-Repayment award benefits are a maximum of $10,000 per year and $60,000 lifetime per attorney.
+Repayment award benefits are capped at $10,000 per year and $60,000 in aggregate per attorney.
 Attorneys can use this repayment assistance for Federal Direct and FFEL loans only.
 Other loans, such as private loans and Parent PLUS loans, are not eligible.
+Participants must commit to continue working as prosecutors or public defenders for at least three years.

 Employer Forgiveness and Loan Repayment Assistance

-Numerous employers offer student loan assistance as an incentive to recruit employees.
+Many employers offer student loan assistance as an incentive to recruit and retain employees.
 This is especially true within the legal field.

-Federal employees may be eligible for recruitment and retention programs that provide loan repayment assistance.
+Governments and private employers alike may offer these types of loan assistance.
+For example, federal employees may be eligible for their agency’s recruitment and retention programs that provide loan repayment assistance.
 The Office of Personnel Management has more details here.
 The Department of Justice also has a dedicated Attorney Student Loan Repayment Program.
-Federal programs like these are merely examples of the many employer-based student loan assistance programs.
-State and local governments, as well as many private employers, offer loan assistance.

 Borrowers should inquire about student loan assistance when discussing a compensation package with a new employer.
 It is also probably worth sending a quick email to HR to check if your employer has a program.